 While any surgery has inherent risks, arthroscopic surgery is generally considered to be safe.
 Risks and complications associated with this type of surgery are typically minor.
-However, as with any type of surgery, there are potential risks and complications that can occur in the operating room.
+However, as with any type of surgery, some potential risks and complications can occur in the operating room.

 These can include infection, bleeding, blood clots, and nerve or tissue damage.
 For blood clots, you can purchase a blood thinner medication.
 Blood thinners work by preventing the formation of clots, or by breaking up existing clots.

 In some rare cases, complications can be more serious, such as knee injuries.
 Before having any type of surgery, it’s important to discuss the risks and benefits with your orthopedic surgeon.
 This will help you make an informed decision about whether or not arthroscopic surgery is right for you.